Body piercing: Risks associated with body piercing

 Contemporary body piercing studios generally take numerous precautions to protect the health of the person being pierced and the piercer.
 Piercers are expected to sanitize the location to be pierced as well as their hands, even though they will often wear gloves during the procedure (and in some areas must, as it is prescribed by law).
 Quite frequently, these gloves will be changed multiple times, often one pair for each step of setup to avoid cross contamination.
 For example, after a piercer wearing gloves has cleaned the area to be pierced on a client, the piercer may change gloves to avoid recontaminating the area.
 Wearing sterile gloves is required by law for professional piercing procedures in some areas, such as the states of Florida and South Carolina.
-Tools and jewellery should be sterilized in autoclaves, and non-autoclavable surfaces should be cleaned with disinfectant agents on a regular basis and between clients.
+Tools and jewelry should be sterilized in autoclaves, and non-autoclavable surfaces should be cleaned with disinfectant agents on a regular basis and between clients.

 In addition, the Association of Professional Piercers recommends classes in First Aid in blood-borne pathogens as part of professional training.